Real Name: Nathan Dolly

 (Spider-Woman I#10 - BTS) - Priscilla was seen holding one of the Brothers Grimm effigies.

 (Spider-Woman I#12) - The dolls in Priscilla's house alerted Magnus to a potential threat, and he followed the magical emanations to the Playhouse.
-After revealing her husband's fate, Madame Doll forced Magnus (via threatening Spider-Woman's life) to use his magical powers to transfer Nathan Dolly's divided spirit from the Brothers Grimm effigies and into Jerry Hunt.
+After revealing her husband's fate, Madame Doll forced Magnus (via threatening Spider-Woman's life) to use his magical powers to transfer Nathan Dolly's divided spirit from the Brothers Grimm manikins and into Jerry Hunt.
 However, Magnus suspected the truth, and he signaled Spider-Woman to disrupt the process, subduing Madame Doll and knocking Jerry Hunt out of the pentagram in which he had been placed.
 Nathan Dolly's spirit was released from the full-sized Brothers Grimm, but found Hunt's pentagram empty.
-Magnus prevented Dolly's spirit from re-entering the Brothers Grimm, and without a body, his spirit apparently disintegrated.
+Magnus prevented Dolly's spirit from re-entering the Brothers Grimm manikins, and without a body, his spirit apparently disintegrated (see comments).

-(Iron Man I#187 (fb) - BTS) - After Priscilla Dolly's death, the Playhouse Theater, containing the Brothers Grimm costumes and life-sized manikins, was obtained by Percy and Barton Grimes, who went on to become the next Brothers Grimm.
+(Iron Man I#187 (fb) - BTS) - After Priscilla Dolly's death, the Playhouse Theatre--containing the Brothers Grimm costumes and life-sized manikins--was obtained by realtors Percy and Barton Grimes, who went on to become the next Brothers Grimm.

 The Brothers Grimm and Madame Doll were created by Marv Wolfman, Carmine Infantino, and Tony DeZuniga (with the final wrap-up by Mark Gruenwald).